← Articles

 Disc Bulge vs. Disc Herniation: Are They the Same Thing?

-A disc bulge is usually broader and more generalized.
-A disc herniation means disc material has moved out of its usual place in a more focal area.
-Focal means more limited or specific.
+They are related, but not always the same.
+A disc bulge is usually broader and more generalized; a disc herniation means disc material has moved out of its usual place in a more focal (limited, specific) area.
+A herniation may also be called a protrusion (displaced material still relatively contained) or an extrusion (material extending farther from the disc).

 Related guides: